LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/project-outline.rst.txt

       logged in.
 New posts will appear in the user’s profile.

 3. **Technologies**: What languages and technologies will you use to build your application?
-For example, for the Blogz application from Unit 2, the technologies would be:
+For example, for the `coding-events` application from Unit 2 - Java, the technologies would be:

-   -  Python
+   -  Java
-   -  Flask
+   -  Spring Boot
    -  MySQL
-   -  SQLAlchemy
+   -  Hibernate
-   -  Jinja2 templates
+   -  Thymeleaf templates

 4. **What you’ll have to learn**: In the course of building your project, you’ll have to learn something new.
 Perhaps you want to use